 Becoming an eco-friendly business should be at the top of your priority list.
 Many businesses are now taking action to reduce carbon emissions and waste, prioritising both the planet and a thriving yet sustainable work culture.
 20 million small and medium-sized enterprises (SMEs) in the EU are already taking the initiative to craft greener office policies.

 Regardless of which industry you may be in, it is time to join the green movement and adapt your business to become more eco-friendly and sustainable.
-You can start small and engage your employees to help you become an environmentally-friendly business in 2020.
+You can start small and engage your employees to help you become an environmentally-friendly business.

-Here are five environmentally-friendly business practices you can bring with you to 2020.
+Here are five environmentally-friendly business practices you can try.

 To help you understand where to focus your efforts, it’s a good idea to calculate and report your annual greenhouse gas emissions inventory.
 Calculating your organisational carbon footprint is an essential component in crafting environmentally-friendly business practices.
 It assesses the problem and helps identify opportunities to become more sustainable.

-In 2020, businesses should be mindful of the amount of data they use and take steps to reduce their digital carbon footprint.
-Reconsider your website service providers and carefully choose one whose data centre uses 100% renewable energy instead of fossil fuel electricity.
+Businesses should be mindful of the amount of data used and take steps to reduce their digital carbon footprint.
+Reconsider your website service providers and carefully choose those whose data centres use 100% renewable energy instead of fossil fuel electricity.

 Due to the increasing demand for electrical power and growing concern for the environment, both small and large businesses are adopting solar energy as an alternative power source.

 Switching to solar not only helps the environment, but is also a cost-effective energy source.
 Solar panels and other solar accessories are now an affordable option and require little to no maintenance.

 According to a report from The Economist, 40% of the UK’s electricity generation now comes from renewables, with the most popular renewable energy source being solar power.
 According to the same report, six in ten businesses in the hospitality and retail industry have adopted solar panels.